erikmadams/ksel-fortnite-results/README.md

 - Check that team name and placement are filled in (Make sure you didn't miss any fields)
 - Ensure you have an internet connection
 - Try refreshing the page and re-entering data

+**Team Name dropdown is empty or missing your team?**
+- Make sure a School is selected first — the Team Name list only loads after that
+- If your team truly isn't listed, it hasn't been added to the roster yet — contact your league admin (see the Team Roster Admin section above)

 **Gamer tag shows "✗ Not found"?**
 - Double-check the spelling and capitalization of the tag